Eviction Filing in Tarrant CountyHandled Start to Finish

 Tarrant County Court Costs

 In Tarrant County, new eviction filings carry a $54 court filing fee plus a $75 constable service fee for each tenant served in the county.
-We include the court filing fee in your flat price.
+We include that county filing fee in the court filing add-on.

 What We Handle for You